 Lovingly homaged by The Monster Squad, which fills Dracula's lair with rubber bats and armadillos.

 Nosferatu: in the opening scenes the villagers claim a werewolf roams through the forest at night.
 The atmosphere is really creepy and the audience wonders what this creature will look like.
 When the protagonist goes to sleep the camera shows a wolf like creature walking in the forest, but it's clearly not a werewolf, left alone a wolf, but a striped hyena!
 And it's strange to downright ridiculous that this animal walks around in Transylvania, Romania.

 The "bat suit" in Bram Stoker's Dracula.
 Apparently it was added because Gary Oldman didn't feel he could be scary enough for that scene.
 Ironic, since he was a lot scarier without the dippy rubber suit.

 The title character from Robot Monster (pictured above) was a guy in a gorilla suit.
 And a diver's helmet.

-Ironically, it was the MST3K commentary for The Incredibly Strange Creatures Who Stopped Living and Became Mixed-Up Zombies?! - which definitely definitely fits here— was one of the earliest uses of the term "Nightmare Fuel"— the earliest being Santa Claus, which actually was pretty scary, but not in the intended scenes.
+The MST3K commentary for The Incredibly Strange Creatures Who Stopped Living and Became Mixed-Up Zombies?! —which definitely definitely fits here— was one of the earliest uses of the term "Nightmare Fuel".
+The earliest was Santa Claus — which actually was pretty scary, but not in the intended scenes.

 This was very common in prehistoric movies from the 70s and earlier.